kujenga/website/content/blog/goml-mlp.md

 In order to turn this structure into code, we iterate through each input value we are receiving from the last layer and calculate the new activations.
-This is skipped for the input layer, since it is just recieving the raw values into the network and there are no corresponding weights.
+This is skipped for the input layer, since it is just receiving the raw values into the network and there are no corresponding weights.
 The combination of the weights and input values into a single value is most clearly expressed as a [dot product][dotProductWiki], and the `Z` value is used to record the linear